jessicaschilling/ipfs-ia-scratchpad/docs/press.md

 ### IPFS and Filecoin

-For details on understanding the relationship between IPFS and Filecoin, please visit <a href="#">this explainer</a>.
+For details on understanding the relationship between IPFS and Filecoin, please visit <a href="https://docs.filecoin.io/about-filecoin/ipfs-and-filecoin">this explainer</a>.

 ## The IPFS ecosystem